evaporei/hisp/README.md

 - [Python Lisp REPL interpreter](https://norvig.com/lispy.html)

 Also, I don't really know `Haskell` well, so the code probably could be a lot better.
 I did my best with what I know about the language at the time.

+## License
+>You can check out the full license [here](https://github.com/otaviopace/hisp/blob/master/LICENSE.md)

+This project is licensed under the terms of the **WTFPL** license.
+You just DO WHAT THE FUCK YOU WANT TO.